ashah03/athenian-robotics.github.io/docs/raspbian.md

 ```

 If you get a *Host key verification failed* error when using `ssh`,
-remove the *raspberry.local* entry from ~/.ssh/known_hosts on your Mac with:
+remove the *raspberry.local* entry from ~/.ssh/known_hosts on the Mac with:

 ```bash
 $ nano ~/.ssh/known_hosts